 The wish of the new owners was to have a place where the house would be embedded with the surrounding space such as: the garden surrounding the house, the nearby woods, and above all able to blend in with the surrounding landscape without sacrificing modern lines and large windows that allow the view to be enjoyed from different angles.

 These were the roots for this project.
-The spatial expedients such as: the increase in the net heights on each floor, the remodeling of the partition walls in the living area in order to create large living spaces on the ground floor without losing the form/functional relationship between the various areas ( kitchen and study), are linked with the choice of external materials, such as the “Mönch und Nonne” tiled roof in which the lower "nun" cup is interlocked with the lower "monk" cup, the “Pfitscher Gneis” natural stone walls, the exposed wood cladding and the architectural elements in earth brown metal sheet.
+The spatial expedients such as: the increase in the net heights on each floor, the remodeling of the partition walls in the living area in order to create large living spaces on the ground floor without losing the form/functional relationship between the various areas ( kitchen and study), are linked with the choice of external materials, such as the “Mönch und Nonne” tiled roof in which the lower "nun" cup is interlocked with the upper "monk" cup, the “Pfitscher Gneis” natural stone walls, the exposed wood cladding and the architectural elements in earth brown metal sheet.

 Inside, the spiral staircase in metal and wood that connects the ground and first floors is topped by a large oval skylight, clearly visible in the zenith view as symbiotic relationship between light and matter.

 Outside, the glassed façades with large sliding doors on both floors provide access to the outside from almost every corner of the house: on the first floor to the covered terrace and on the ground floor to the garden that surrounds and wraps around the house up to the "infinity pool" facing the valley that leads from Bolzano to Merano.